yacineb/nodejs-templates/README.md

 Above some npm commands:

 - `npm run clean` cleans output files and node_modules
-- `npm run debug` run/debug the program, watching in background for source code change with incremental/on-the-fly typescript compilation
+- `npm run debug` run/debug the program, watching in background for source code change with incremental/on-the-fly typescript compilation, you're able to directly debug ts in Chrome inspector.
 - `npm run start` runs release distribution
 - `npm run doc` generates html documentation for the project
 - `npm run test` runs unit tests using jest
 - `npm run lint` run linting based on `tslint.json` rules
+- `npm run watch` allows automatically restarting the node application when file changes in the directory are detected, tsc is put in _watch_ mode so that any change to ts file fires compilation in background and restart of node is then done automatically.
+It's similar to webpack hot reload mode.

+For debuggng in vscode it's quite straightforward and debuggng experience is much better than in Chrome.
+It's the option i prefer

 ## Some remarks about tests